Rusty Kuntz: 1984 World Series

 In the fifth and deciding game of the 1984 World Series against the San Diego Padres, Kuntz pinch-hit for designated hitter Johnny Grubb with the bases loaded and the score tied at three.
-Kuntz hit a pop-up to short right field that Tony Gwynn was unable to see.
+Kuntz hit a pop-up to short right field that Tony Gwynn was unable to see ("I lost it in the sky," he admitted in a radio interview years later).
 Second baseman Alan Wiggins made the catch, but was unable to prevent Kirk Gibson from racing home from third with the go-ahead run.
 The Tigers maintained their lead after that, giving Kuntz an unlikely game-winning RBI.

 The 1984 American League Championship Series and the ensuing World Series represented Kuntz's only career postseason appearances.
 In a 2010 Baseball Prospectus article, Steven Goldman wrote that the 1984 Tigers were "a great team that relied on a lot of fluke elements...
 The club had no regular first baseman, no regular third baseman, and the primary left fielder hit .239/.302/.342 against right-handers.
 The club made up for this in part by getting terrific production out of role players like Ruppert Jones, Johnny Grubb, and Rusty Kuntz, players who wouldn't synch up again..."